 If your once fully housetrained dog starts urinating and defecating indoors, it could be a sign of stress.
 Some dogs may eliminate in the home due to loss of control when anxious.
-House soiling could also indicate a medical problem such as a urinary tract infection, or fecal or urinary incontinence, so it’s important to get your dog checked by a vet to identify the cause.
+House soiling could also indicate a medical problem, such as a urinary tract infection or fecal or urinary incontinence, so it’s important to get your dog checked by a vet to identify the cause.
 Remember that dogs do not house soil out of “spite” so punishing your dog might make this behavior worse or lead to other behavioral issues.

-10. Repetitive Or Compulsive Behaviors
+10. Repetitive or Compulsive Behaviors

 Some of these behaviors may have an underlying medical cause, such as pain from osteoarthritis causing repetitive licking at a limb, so it’s important to get your dog checked by a veterinarian if they start displaying repetitive behaviors.

-Signs of Depression Or Sadness In Dogs
+Signs of Depression or Sadness in Dogs

-It is common for dogs to experience bouts of depression or sadness during periods of change such as the loss of an owner or companion.
+It is common for dogs to experience bouts of depression or sadness during periods of change, such as the loss of an owner or companion.
 However, many serious medical conditions can also cause your dog to appear sad or depressed.
 Your first course of action should be to get your dog checked by a veterinarian if they display any of these signs to rule out an underlying disease.

 11. Decreased Appetite

 A dog’s appetite may become decreased or even absent when they experience feelings of sadness or depression.
 As mentioned before, your dog may also experience a change of appetite when stressed.
-In general, sadness and depression present differently to stress and anxiety, so it’s important to interpret these signs in context.
-A change in appetite should always be taken seriously as it can be a sign of an underlying medical condition.
+In general, sadness and depression present differently from stress and anxiety, so it’s important to interpret these signs in context.
+A change in appetite should always be taken seriously, as it can be a sign of an underlying medical condition.